sinpaiiii/MarvelBlog/README.md

 ## Roles
 #### 1. Co-ordinator
 This is the a**dministrative** and **management** role in MARVEL.
-A wide variety of tasks fall under this category, to name a few, inventory management, keeping record of the students' progress and ensuring their attendance, drating letters and broadcast messages for events, forming the syllabi, troubleshooting erros and a lot more.
+A wide variety of tasks fall under this category, to name a few, inventory management, keeping record of the students' progress and ensuring their attendance, drafting letters and broadcast messages for events, forming the syllabi, troubleshooting errors and a lot more.
 Every co-ordinator is a representative, a **brand ambassador of MARVEL** itself.
 #### 2. Student
-A student is the "learner's role', the people who wish to get to know abd dive deep into to one of the listed above domains.
-They are expected to complete their given set of tasks and submit a report when a term ends. \
+A student is the "learner's role', the people who wish to get to know and dive deep into one of the listed above domains.
+They are expected to complete their given set of tasks and submit a report when a term ends.
 #### 3. Project-Team (in progress)
 This set of people are expected to work on a project and submit weekly updates.
-To be accpeted as one, a roject proposal is made and on approval of the UVCEGA they are alloted funds and kept an eye on.
+To be accepted as one, a project proposal is made and on approval of the UVCEGA they are allotted funds and kept an eye on.

 ## Contact and Social Media
 [website](https://hub.uvcemarvel.in/)